×

 All about Variolite and Kimberlite Properties

 Know all about Variolite and Kimberlite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Variolite and Kimberlite belong to Igneous Rocks.Texture of Variolite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Kimberlite is Porphyritic.
 Variolite appears Dull and Soft and Kimberlite appears Dull and Banded.
-The luster of Variolite is not available while that of Kimberlite is subvitreous to dull.
+The luster of Variolite is while that of Kimberlite is subvitreous to dull.
 Variolite is available in black, brown, light to dark grey colors whereas Kimberlite is available in black, bluish - grey, brown, dark greenish - grey, green, grey colors.
 The commercial uses of Variolite are cemetery markers, creating artwork and that of Kimberlite are an oil and gas reservoir, as a feed additive for livestock, gemstone, metallurgical flux, production of lime, soil conditioner, source of magnesia (mgo).